VERIFY BEFORE RELYING

 Methodology

-This guide was written for Florida sales associate exam candidates.
-It focuses on how visual math setup appears in exam-style questions, common traps, and practical study decisions.
-Official sources are listed below where applicable.
-Requirements, fees, policies, and laws can change, so verify current details with the official source before making a real-world decision.
+Official sources are listed below.
+Requirements, policies, exam outlines, calculator allowances, CFPB disclosure rules, and laws can change, so verify current details with the official source before making a real-world decision.